Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Introduction

-Beyond single systems, event-triggered controllers have also been developed for networked control systems \cite{NOWZARI20191}, as in large-scale UAV light shows, where limiting actuator updates reduces communication load \cite{Zhang2023}.
-In \cite{Dimarogonas2012_ET_MA}, the authors introduced an event-triggered consensus controller for multi-agent systems, providing both centralized and distributed formulations and further extending the approach to a self-triggered scheme.
-In \cite{SEYBOTH2013245}, the authors proposed an event-based broadcasting strategy for multi-agent consensus, analyzed its performance both with single and double integrator dynamics, and proved its stability.
+Beyond single systems, event-triggered controllers have also been developed for networked control systems \cite{NOWZARI20191}, with applications including large-scale UAV light shows \cite{Zhang2023}.
+In \cite{Dimarogonas2012_ET_MA}, the authors introduced an event-triggered consensus controller for multi-agent systems, providing both centralized and distributed formulations.
+In \cite{SEYBOTH2013245}, the authors proposed an event-based broadcasting strategy for multi-agent consensus.
 A direct extension of consensus is displacement-based formation control.
-In \cite{Li2017}, the authors proposed an event-triggered formation control over displacements of agents with continuous linear dynamics, in \cite{LIU2012} with nonlinear dynamics, while in \cite{Toyota2018} they used discrete linear dynamics.
-In \cite{Chen2024} and \cite{Guo2025}, this idea was extended to displacement-based event-triggered controllers in leader–follower formation settings.
+The authors in \cite{Li2017} proposed an event-triggered formation control over displacements for continuous linear dynamics, while in \cite{Toyota2018} the authors used discrete dynamics.
+In \cite{Yi2017}, the authors proposed a displacement-based formation control with connectivity preservation.

-However, in many scenarios, designing controllers based on exact displacements is undesirable, as it requires precise knowledge of all agents’ positions and alignment to a common global reference frame.
+Nevertheless, in many scenarios, designing controllers based on exact displacements is undesirable, as it requires precise knowledge of agents’ positions and alignment to a common global reference frame.
 Moreover, the control objective is often not to realize a specific geometric formation but rather to maintain prescribed inter-agent distances, for purposes such as ensuring safety or preserving network connectivity.
-To address this, distance-based formation controllers have been developed.
+To address this, distance-based formation controllers have been developed \cite{Krick2008, SAHEBSARA2024}.
 Although they are more difficult to analyze than simple consensus or displacement-based controllers due to their inherent nonlinearity, they offer significant advantages.
-In particular, they remove the cumbersome requirement of specifying exact positions and instead allow the desired formation to be achieved through multiple equivalent configurations and rotations, rather than constraining the system to a single fixed arrangement.
+In particular, they remove the cumbersome requirement of specifying the exact positions of the agents and, instead, allow the desired formation to be achieved through multiple equivalent configurations and rotations, rather than constraining the system to a single fixed arrangement.
+For example, \cite{Liu2015} proposes a centralized event-triggered distance-based formation controller, while \cite{Yu2012_ev-tr-formation} presents a distributed event-triggered strategy.
+It is worth noting, however, that in \cite{Yu2012_ev-tr-formation} the event-triggering mechanism governs only the transmission of state information, not the update times of the control inputs.